Spanish slug: Distribution

 The native distribution of Arion vulgaris is not exactly known.
 Genetic evidence (the higher incidence of rare alleles) suggests an origin in France or Spain, contrary to earlier genetic analyses that did not adequately sample these regions.
 In Britain the slug was first recorded in 1954, which is not an indication of it being native there.
 It is presumed that the specimen illustrated in Moquin-Tandon's original 1855 description was from France.

 Non-indigenous distribution

 The non-indigenous distribution of Arion vulgaris includes almost the whole of Western and Central Europe and extends to various parts of Southern, Northern and Eastern Europe.
-It is now also recorded from Canada (2009) and Mexico.
+The first confirmed Asian record was in 2022 from Armenia.
 A 2017 report from the Asian part of Turkey was not based on dissection and is liable to be A. ater s.l.
+Arion vulgaris is now also recorded from Canada (2009) and Mexico.
 Reports of "A. lusitanicus" from Madeira may be copied from an 1895 report, in which case they need confirmation; similarly, a 1975 report from the Azores could be of the true A. lusitanicus.
 Claims of its presence in Algeria also appear unsupported.

 Chronological overview of expansion of Arion vulgaris in Europe: